Why is Internet Explorer Running Slow, you may ask. Part five of the IE series looks at more ways to speed up your web

 Many issues cause Internet Explorer to run slow.
 Not all of them are down to the web browser, either.

 This tutorial focuses on things you can do stop Internet Explorer running slow.
 If you work through each suggestion, you should find an improvement in overall performance.

 Listed below is a link to each fix we discuss.
 This gives you the option to either read through the whole page, or hop to the fix of interest.

 Step eight on this page gives you the opportunity to share your knowledge on how you speed up Internet Explorer.
 Why was IE running slow on your machine?
 How did you speed it up?

-Step 9 enables you to jump directly to the knowledge and actions shared by other visitors to this page.
+Step nine on this page enables you to jump directly to the knowledge and actions shared by other visitors to this page.
 Take a look.
 You may find out something new!